Annalisa Dietz (left) assists Courage Kenny participant Joe Kent as he scales the BWC climbing wall.

 "I went on the Adventure Duluth trip and had amazing guides, and just loved the lifestyle that they had.
 That's what hooked me right from the start," Dietz said.
 In particular, she fell in love with rock climbing during a trip to Ely's Peak in West Duluth.

 "It was one of the first times I had ever been outdoor rock climbing, and I just absolutely was fascinated by it and loved the appeal of it, the challenge of it."

 Dietz became a fixture on the indoor rock wall in the Burns Wellness Commons (BWC).
 One afternoon, she stopped by for a climbing session to find out that the wall was being used for adaptive rock climbing by the Courage Kenny Rehabilitation Institute.
 Among the many services it provides to people with disabilities, Courage Kenny offers a suite of adaptive sports and recreation opportunities, from downhill skiing to yoga — and, of course, rock climbing.
 For the past few years, Courage Kenny has partnered with OP to offer rock climbing sessions to its clients, and many St. Scholastica students have volunteered to help out.

 "I stuck around just to see what it was like, and have been going back ever since," said Dietz, who has since completed an internship with Courage Kenny and switched her major to psychology.
-After graduating in May, she'll begin a summer internship with the Adaptive Sports Center in Crested Butte, Colorado.
+After graduation, she'll begin a summer internship with the Adaptive Sports Center in Crested Butte, Colorado.

 She credits the OP program, especially director Shawn Olesewski, for helping her to discover the perfect career.